tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 these limits, as future analyses may result in updated values.

-For AES-GCM, up to 2^24.5 full-size records (about 24 million) may be encrypted on a given connection while keeping a safety margin of approximately 2^-57 for Authenticated Encryption (AE) security.
+For AES-GCM, up to 2^24.5 full-size records (about 24 million) may be encrypted under a given set of keys while keeping a safety margin of approximately 2^-57 for Authenticated Encryption (AE) security.
 For ChaCha20/Poly1305, the record sequence number would wrap before the safety limit is reached.